rails/rails/guides/source/action_controller_overview.md

 <% end %>
 ```

+NOTE: When storing Hash objects in the flash, bear in mind how your session storage settings may affect.
+For example, storing `Hash` objects with symbol keys using Rails' default session storage settings (`CookieStore` and `:json` serialization) may cause keys to be stringified when flash is retrieved on next action.

 If you want a flash value to be carried over to another request, use the `keep` method:

 ```ruby